w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding the definition of web accessibility as the ability for people with disabilities to use web content, tools and technology equally.
-* Getting acquainted with the relevance of web accessibility, since web technologies and applications are  vastly used in a growing number of devices (computers, smartphones, tablets, smart speakers) and contexts (education, employment, healthcare, entertainment.
+* Getting acquainted with the relevance of web accessibility, since web technologies and applications are  vastly used in a growing number of devices (computers, smart phones, tablets, smart speakers) and contexts (education, employment, healthcare, entertainment.
 * Acknowledging the importance of web accessibility for inclusion of people with disabilities.

 ##### Approximate duration.